TheGP/Zendesk-Exporter/README.md

    ```

 This will start the export process, fetching data from Zendesk API and saving it into JSON files in the `exported` directory.

+To modify export look for `exportAll` function, you may disable / enable items you need to export.

 ## Contributing